Rovart/binance-hackaton-frontend-heretics/README.md

 - Allow Heretics and allowed bnb addresses (moderators) to open/close the staking period.
 - Allow Heretics and allowed bnb addresses (moderators) to boost staking rewards during selected periods of time (ex: Ads break).

+## Demo

+You can play the proof of concept through: https://myneuronal.com/binancehackaton/

 ## Requirements

 To run this proof of concept, the following requirements are needed:

 - A binance chain address
 - A wallet capable of executing web3 events on browser (Metamask, TrustWallet)
+- A website or server running Apache